koto-lang/koto/crates/cli/docs/core_lib/list.md

 |List, position: Number| -> Any
 ```

-Removes the value at the given position from the list and returns it.
+Removes the value at the given position from the list, and returns the removed value.

-Throws an error if the position isn't a valid index in the list.
+An error is thrown if the position isn't a valid index in the list.

 ### Example